Achievable logoAchievable logo

 Forward movement phase:

-• Pull handles toward each other with slight elbow bend until they touch \
+• Pull the handles toward each other with a slight bend in your elbows until they touch.

 Backward movement phase:

-• Let handles return outward to starting position
+• Let the handles return outward to the starting position.

 Wrist curl